 Step 5: Debt to Income Ratio (DTI)

-When you request a quote from a lender, they will ask you about car loans, student loans, credit card debt, and any other mortgage debt you may have.
-They will not ask you about monthly expenses such as auto insurance, utilities, cell phone bills, etc.
+A lender will ask you about car loans, student loans, credit card debt, and any other mortgage debt you may have.
+They will not ask you about expenses such as auto insurance, utilities, cell phone bills, etc.

 Step 6: Property Types